josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 There's no time - prepare for a radiological explosion.

-This has happened before and it will happen again.
-Remember that.
+Remember this, Ruby - this has happened before and it will happen again.

 -- The previous text must be exactly the same at the end

 **Rosa Dietrich:** Communications ended.
-Algos' core is in sight.
+The Algos core is in sight.

 **Ruby Patton:** Detonate the Teller.